dgelessus/NAGUS/docs/uru/game_server.rst

     with the first element containing the least significant bits and the last one the most significant bits.

+.. cpp:class:: plGenericType

+  * **Type:** 1-byte :cpp:enum:`pnGenericType::Types`.
+    Indicates the type and meaning of the following data field.
+  * **Data:** Varies depending on the type field
+    (see below).

+  .. cpp:enum:: Types

+    .. cpp:enumerator:: kInt = 0

+      4-byte signed int.

+    .. cpp:enumerator:: kFloat = 1

+      4-byte floating-point number.
+      Not used in the open-sourced client code.

+    .. cpp:enumerator:: kBool = 2

+      1-byte boolean.

+    .. cpp:enumerator:: kString = 3

+      :ref:`SafeString <safe_string>`.

+    .. cpp:enumerator:: kChar = 4

+      A single 8-bit character.
+      Not used in the open-sourced client code.

+    .. cpp:enumerator:: kAny = 4

+      An arbitrary untyped value.
+      Stored as a :ref:`SafeString <safe_string>`,
+      but may be implicitly converted to any of the other data types.
+      Not used in the open-sourced client code.

+      Converting to string returns the string as-is.

+      Converting to char returns the first character of the string (or a zero byte if the string is empty).

+      Converting to any of the integer or floating-point types parses the string as a decimal literal of that number type.
+      The open-sourced client code performs the conversion using the standard C functions ``atoi`` and ``atof``, so any leading whitespace and trailing non-number characters are ignored (though it's probably best not to rely on this).
+      H'uru clients use ``strtol``/``strtoul`` for integer parsing, meaning that out-of-range integer values are clamped to the minimum/maximum 32-bit integer value (unlike in OpenUru clients,
+      where such values wrap around in two's complement fashion) and C octal and hexadecimal prefixes are understood (this is probably not intentiona).

+      Converting to bool returns true if the string is ``true`` or a valid non-zero integer (see above), or false in all other cases.

+    .. cpp:enumerator:: kUInt = 5

+      4-byte unsigned int.
+      Not used in the open-sourced client code.

+    .. cpp:enumerator:: kDouble = 6

+      8-byte floating-point number.

+    .. cpp:enumerator:: kNone = 255

+      No value.
+      "Stored" as 0 bytes of data.
+      Not used in the open-sourced client code.

 .. cpp:class:: plUnifiedTime

   * **Seconds:** 4-byte unsigned int.